 Today, I will share some tips on how to save money when self-publishing.

-Tip #1- Don’t pay for your writing program- Now, I know many people prefer to use Scrivener to write their books.
+1. Don’t pay for your writing program- I know many people prefer to use Scrivener to write their books.
 I love Scrivener, but the truth is that publishing is expensive enough, and you can write a KILLER book without spending a dime.
-I wrote the entire manuscript for “Since When Did Single Sad” using Microsoft Word.
-I happened to get the program for free through my University, and it was one of the most valuable things I have ever paid for.
+I wrote the entire “Since When Did Single Sad” manuscript using Microsoft Word.
+I got the program for free through my University, and it was one of the most valuable things I have ever paid for.

-If you do not have access to the Microsoft suite, you can use the Google suite such as Google Docs to write your story with.
-My writing coach, Stefanie Newell, has a YouTube video about writing a book using both Microsoft Word and Google Docs.
+If you cannot access the Microsoft suite, you can use the Google suite, such as Google Docs, to write your story.

 Tip #2- You don’t necessarily need a manuscript critique- One thing that I consider to be a sunk cost was the purchase of a manuscript critique.
 On the one hand, I got access to an incredible writing coach who was an invaluable resource when it came to all things writing.
 But on the other hand, it was also tricky because I feel that I could have possibly saved the money for further along in the process.
 Here are my pros and cons of getting a manuscript critique